-- Go to town center.
+- Go to the town center.
 Explore and get to know your new town.

-- Whenever you need to do grocery shopping, try different shops/supermarket every time.
+- Whenever you need to do grocery shopping, try different shops/supermarkets every time.
 Until you get to know most of the shops around you.

 - Go for clothes shopping.